A LITTLE ABOUT ME

 Layered on top of everything I do is a game.
 Gamification is the concept of applying game-like design to non-game applications to make them more engaging.
-Video games require you spend a tremendous amount of hours to be successful and they reward you with achievements along the way.
+Video games require you spend a tremendous number of hours to be successful and reward you with achievements along the way.
 In a sense, they are using Tom Sawyer’s logic to keep you interested.
 In my classroom, students earn experience points that unlock classroom rewards (i.e. homework pass, water bottles at their desk, special chairs).
 There are weekly “raids” where they work together in groups to complete a series of increasingly difficult problems for additional rewards.
 They also earn special titles called “achievements” for taking on extra reading and assignments outside of the classroom.

 The best part about agile teaching methods is you change, and quickly if necessary.
 This may not be my exact teaching philosophy in five years or next year.
 Standards and curriculum change regularly and successful teachers need to be able to adapt.